TheMelodyOfCode/CodingTogetherHowTo/README.md

 **Pull request - Feaure Branch Workflow**

-The idea is that ereyone works on their own feature and the main repo won't get touched unless all changes have been discussed before the merge.
+The idea is that ereyone works on their own separate code and the main repo won't get touched unless all changes have been discussed before the merge.

 **1 - Fork it!**